 Inside, the instrument panel now had white dial faces rather than black.

 At the top of the center console sits the MagicAire heater and defroster controls - a $83 option.

-Under the hood sits the original 352 cubic inch V8 that outputs 300 horsepower.
-This came as standard with the Thunderbird.
-Also standard was a 3-speed manual transmission.
-This car however, is fitted with a Cruise-O-Matic automatic transmission which would have cost the original owner a further $242.
+Under the hood sits the original 430 cubic inch V8 that outputs 350 horsepower and was a much rarer option than the standard 352 that came with the Thunderbird.
+This is paired with a Cruise-O-Matic automatic transmission and would have cost the original owner a further $419 on the purchase price.

 Ford managed to sell 57,195 Thunderbird hardtops for the 1959 model year with a base price of $3,696.

 This Thunderbird is currently for sale on eBay. (follow the link for even more photos)